 The Highlands' Charm

 In downtown Louisville, you'll find a museum-lover's paradise.
 The waterfront is home to the world-famous Muhammad Ali Center, a fascinating interactive museum dedicated to The Champ's vision of creating a more respectful world.
-Just west on Main Street, you'll also find the Louisville Science Center, the Frazier International History Museum, and the Louisville Slugger Museum & Factory, where you can watch craftsman create the Louisville Sluggers that Major League Baseball players use to knock 'em out of the park.
+Just west on Main Street, you'll also find the Kentucky Science Center, the Frazier History Museum and the Louisville Slugger Museum & Factory, where you can watch craftsmen create the Louisville Sluggers that Major League Baseball players use to knock 'em out of the park.
 Just around the corner, you'll find Glassworks, a complex of glass studios and galleries dedicated to the art of glass.

-A few blocks east of those attractions, you'll find outstanding performing arts at the Kentucky Center for the Performing Arts, at Actor's Theatre, on the Belvedere overlooking the river, or at Waterfront Park, which is home to rock, alt-rock, folk and indie concerts during the summer.
+A few blocks east of those attractions, you'll find outstanding performing arts at the Kentucky Center for the Performing Arts, at Actors Theatre, on the Belvedere overlooking the river, or at Waterfront Park, which is home to rock, alt-rock, folk and indie concerts during the summer.
 Main and Market Streets are also home to dozens of clubs where you can hear live music.
-The Fourth Street Wharf is also home to the world-famous sternwheeler Belle of Louisville, which hosts Bellarmine students each year in the "Ball on the Belle."
+The Fourth Street Wharf is also home to the world-famous sternwheeler Belle of Louisville, which hosts Bellarmine's Halloween dance, "Ball on the Belle."

 Louisville's location in the center of the United States makes travel to other destinations easy.
-We're within a comfortable drive of many other major cities and Louisville International Airport is a 15-minute drive from campus.
+We're within a comfortable drive of many other major cities, and the Louisville International Airport is a 15-minute drive from campus.

 Louisville's Vibrant Business Climate

-Louisville also boasts a strong economy and a fabulous job market for Bellarmine's graduates.
-In fact, a recent Wall Street Journal article designated Louisville “one of the five best big city job markets for new college graduates.”
+Louisville boasts a strong economy and a fabulous job market for Bellarmine's graduates.
+In fact, a recent article by NewGeography.com designated Louisville a top 20 “City with Economic Momentum” for 2014.
 In addition to Louisville Slugger-makers Hillerich & Bradsby and Churchill Downs, Louisville is home to many other major employers, including Brown-Forman Corporation, Hilliard Lyons, Humana, Kindred Healthcare, Norton Healthcare, Yum Brands, UPS and Papa John's Pizza.

-There's also a zeal for small business in the Metro Louisville area.
+And there's also a zeal for small business in the Metro Louisville area.
 More than 28,000 small businesses call Louisville home.
-In fact, Entrepeneur Magazine recently named Louisville the number one city for small business growth.
+In 2013, Under30CEO named Louisville one of the “Top 30 Best Cities for Young Entrepreneurs.”
 With the major UPS WorldPort hub at Louisville International Airport and the bustling Riverport, the city is also a growing center for international trade.

 Come visit us!

 See for yourself Louisville’s unique mixture of easy access to everything a big city has to offer, along with the comfort, safety, beauty and ease that usually resides only in small towns.
-And make a visit to Bellarmine University your first stop!
+Make a visit to Bellarmine University your first stop!
 Schedule a visit now.